 - Regulation.
 You should only use regulated brokers to place trades and buy shares.
 Unregulated brokers can be risky and offer little to no protection if the business were to fail while you had funds in your account.

 - Payment methods available.
-You might want to buy your stocks using a specific payment method, such as PayPal.
-Not all brokers accept every payment method, but using our comparisons you can search only the brokers that support the option you’re looking for.
+You might want to use a specific payment method, such as PayPal.
+Not all brokers accept every payment method, but by using our comparisons, you can find out which brokers support the option you’re looking for.

 - Reputation.
 One of the strongest indicators of a broker’s reliability is the reputation it has with the customers who have used it.
 Brokers are online businesses, and as such many user experiences can be found online.
 You can check these out in addition to our reviews to make sure you choose the right platform.

 - Customer service.
 As you’re going to be investing your money using the platform, you want to check that the broker offers good customer service in case you have a query or something goes wrong.

 Here’s what Tesla’s Q2 earnings report tells us

 GLJ’s Gordon Johnson: “Bitcoin is going to be a headwind for Tesla in Q2”